Navid200/xDrip/docs/Nightscout/NS_Install.md

 You may be directed to exit and try again (internal error).
 Do that.
 If you are asked again to retry, please close the window.
 Open a new window.
 Use item 12 from the menu to reboot the server.
 Wait 30 seconds.
 Click on retry to reconnect.
 Run installation phase 2 again.

-After sucessful setup, you will be asked to enter email address for security notices.
+After successful setup, you will be asked to enter email address for security notices.
 Enter the same email address you used to create a FreeDNS account.
 You will be asked to confirm a restart.
 Please do.
 You will see the disconnect message.
 Wait 30 seconds, and Nightscout will be running.